When to treat

 3. BNFc accessed at LINK in 11/21

 Threadworms do not always cause symptoms but they can cause extreme itching around the perianal/perineal area particularly at night that can interrupt sleep.
 The eggs are deposited nocturnally by the adult worms.
-Treat if threadworms have been seen or their eggs have been detected.
+May be signs of excoriation on examination.
+Worms may be seen in the perianal area at night.
+Treat if threadworms have been seen or their eggs have been detected OR if highly suggestive clinical symptoms.
 All members of the household should be treated at the same time even if asymptomatic (unless treatment is contraindicated).

 When to investigate1

-If the diagnosis is uncertain, the adhesive tape test for eggs may be useful – the tape should be examined under a microscope by GP or local laboratory.
+If the diagnosis is uncertain or if symptoms persist despite treatment, the adhesive tape test for eggs may be useful – the tape should be examined under a microscope by GP or local laboratory.
 This may need to be examined on 3 consecutive mornings to confirm diagnosis.
+Stool samples are not recommended as very few eggs are present in stool.
 If there are frequent recurrences, consider seeking advice from a paediatrician or a consultant in infectious diseases.

 Mebendazole 100 mg orally for 1 dose.
 If reinfection occurs, second dose may be needed after 2 weeks.